RasaHQ/rasa/docs/api/training-data-importers.rst

 Default Importer
 ~~~~~~~~~~~~~~~~

-By default Rasa use the importer ``SimpleFileImporter``.
+By default Rasa uses the importer ``SimpleFileImporter``.
 If you want to use it on its
 own, you don't have to specify anything in your configuration file.
-If you want to use it together with other importers, add this to your
+If you want to use it together with other importers, add it to your
 configuration file:

 .. code-block:: yaml